ngittlen/TwitchAutoGifBot/README.md

 ### Future plans:
 - Sub only mode?
 - Allow customization of number of gifs, gif rating, time they stay on screen, resolution of stream, etc.
+- Change all of that ^ with bot commands
 - Add options to specify the gif page's port
 - Allow users to specify gif urls they want to appear (dangerous!)
+- Allow users to give coordinates of where they want gif to appear (dangerous?)
 - Start the bot in !commandMode